landonturner/lturner.net/source/blog/creating-a-blog.md

 ---
-title: Building This Blog
+title: Building This Blog With Metalsmith and Netlify
 layout: blog-post.hbs
 date: 2019-02-24
 collection: blog
+description: "Explore one technique to build a static site and blog using markdown and javascript.
+Control the entire process and own your content completely.
+Easily connect to Netlify and deploy in seconds."
 ---

-# Building This Blog With Metalsmith and Netlify
+## Why Build My Own Blog Setup

+There are many blogging platforms that are simple to use and very effective.
+This is not one of those platforms.
+The stongest (or weakest) reason I have chosen to create this is that I simply like building things.
+I like owning all my data and controlling the entire process.
+I get to style the posts exactly how I want.
+It's very satisfying to build something from (almost) nothing and put it out there in the world.
+I say almost because I am using readily available open source code and am using a third party for hosting.
+I'm not a savage!

+## Requirements

-There are many blogging platforms that are great and easy to use.
-However, I like to have more direct control over the source files, and I want my blog to live under my own domain name.
-Another requirement for this project is that each subsequent post should be easy to create.
-Finally, I need to be able to see my changes reflected quickly in the browser.
-This post will detail how to setup a dev environment to generate such a blog, deploy it to Netlify, and allow comments with disqus.
+This is going to be a blog, so obviously it needs to have different pages for each topic I decide to write about, starting with this one.
+It needs to live under my own domain name.
+Each blog post will be a standard markdown file.
+I need to be able to have a resonably quick feedback loop to see my changes reflected in a browser during development and authoring.
+This post will detail how to setup a such an environment, deploy it to Netlify, and allow comments with disqus.

-Each individual post in the blog we will make will be a simple [Markdown](https://en.wikipedia.org/wiki/Markdown) file that gets translated into a fully formed html page using [Metalsmith](https://metalsmith.io/).
-The html file then can be served directly over the internet.
+Each individual post in the blog we will make will be a simple [Markdown](https://en.wikipedia.org/wiki/Markdown) file that gets translated into a fully formed html page.
+I have some experience with [Metalsmith](https://metalsmith.io/), which will be the beating heart for this conversion.
+The produced html files then can be served directly over the internet.

 This code for this blog is hosted publicy on [github](https://github.com/landonturner/lturner.net) and the blog itself is hosted using [Netlify](https://netlify.com) for free with their personal tier.
+Thanks Netlify.

 ## Technical